janursa/ABayesianC/README.md

 # Approximate Bayesian calculation (ABC)

-This package conducts generic ABC on a given model and parameters.
-Basically, ABC does the followings:
+This package conducts ABC on a given model and parameters.
+Basically, ABayesianC does the following:

-- Sample uniformly from the n-dimensional space of the parameters
+- Sample uniformly from the n-dimensional space of the free parameters

-- Create a parameter set for each of sample sets
+- Create a parameter set for each of sample set

-- Run the given model for each parameter set and collect error value
+- Run the given model for each parameter set and collect the error value

 - Choose the best fits by the rejection algorithm